aandvalenzuela/cms-sw.github.io/grafana-docs.md

 * [**CMSSW Git Repository Dashboard**](https://monit-grafana.cern.ch/d/srDrmWPWk/cmssdt-cmssw-repository-size?orgId=11): Its source is the `cmssdt-git-repository-size` index and it is dailuy updated to monitor the size of the [cms-sw/cmssw](https://github.com/cms-sw/cmssw) GitHub repository.

 ## Dashboard Backups
 In order to back-up the Dashboards one need to move them to the Backup folder.
-CMS Monitoring have permissions to do this for you since they take care of the actual backup in "General" settings of the Dashboard.
-The monitoring team takes grafana DB backups and write the json format of the dashboard to HDFS (with restricted access ).
+CMS Monitoring have permissions to do this for you since they take care of the actual backup in the "General" tab of the Dashboard settings.
+The monitoring team takes grafana DB backups and write the json format of the dashboard to HDFS (with restricted access).

-They also run job moving the backups to `/afs` so that CMSSDT people can access them.
+They also run job for moving the backups in `json` format to `/eos/cms/store/group/offcomp_monit/grafana_backup/` so that CMSSDT people can access them.

 ## Useful pointers